LangdalP/llvm-openmp-extended/README.md

 Forked from: https://github.com/OpenMPToolsInterface/LLVM-openmp/tree/towards_tr4 at commit da2562e.

+Intended to be used together with the following modified version of Clang: https://github.com/LangdalP/clang/tree/pedervl/static-chunks-conditional

 This version of the LLVM OpenMP runtime has the following OMPT extensions:

 - The ability to obtain the duration of task creation